 Julia just started Elementary at a wonderful Montessori school, so at her age level, instead of “walking the Earth”, children sit in a circle, and Julia would mark her birth date on a season wheel, and then read her “life-story” year-by-year from a timeline.
 To prepare, Julia would look back at a year, reminisce, think of the most prominent events that had occurred, hand-write them into the space provided, choose the pictures which would complement her writing, and I would finally laminate the pages, to prolong their use.

-Julia is showing to her classmates the “Before I was born” page from her Timeline.
+Julia is showing her classmates the “Before I was born” page from her Timeline.

 Just a note: birthday gifts are a big part of our children’s birthdays, but they cannot be the entire focus of the birthday celebration forgetting the true meaning of the day of birth.
-Montessori approach helps us make it the day of reflection, a moment to make wishes, build dreams, a time to appreciate, remember, and gather together with loved and dear ones!
+The Montessori approach, such as Montessori Birthday Celebration of Life, helps us make it the day of reflection, a moment to make wishes, build dreams, a time to appreciate, remember, and gather together with loved and dear ones!

 A birthday card from Julia’s Grandparents from South Korea.

 Thank you, everyone, for your kind wishes, for thinking of us, and for being in our lives.